casper-network/casper-sidecar/resources/ETC_README.md

 The file `/etc/casper-event-sidecar/config.toml` holds a default configuration.
 This should work if installed on a casper node.

-If you install the sidecar on an external server, you would need to update the `node_connections` `ip-address` appropriately.
+If you install the Sidecar on an external server, you must update the `ip-address` values under `node_connections` appropriately.

 ### Node Connections